Rayhanga/JadwalSarmag/README.md

 # JadwalSarmag

-JadwalSarmag is a Python module to parse _specific_ pdf to gives out some data (_i.e.
-Jadwal Harian, Jadwal Libur, etc._).
+JadwalSarmag is a Python module to parse specific document to gives out some crucial college data.

 ## Installation